AlexOrlek/bacterialBercow/README.md

 # FAQ

 * **Why is the tool called bacterialBercow?**
-[John Bercow](https://en.wikipedia.org/wiki/John_Bercow) is a former [Speaker of the House of Commons](https://en.wikipedia.org/wiki/Speaker_of_the_House_of_Commons_(United_Kingdom)); he was responsible for bringing order to UK parliamentary debates during [unruly times](https://www.youtube.com/watch?v=EY7EIZl4raY), and did so by yelling "Order!
+[John Bercow](https://en.wikipedia.org/wiki/John_Bercow) is a former [Speaker of the House of Commons](https://en.wikipedia.org/wiki/Speaker_of_the_House_of_Commons_(United_Kingdom)).
+He was responsible for bringing order to a divided UK parliament during [unruly times](https://www.youtube.com/watch?v=EY7EIZl4raY), and did so by yelling "Order!
 Ordeerr!".
-As I explained in my "Ordering the mob" paper, these are unruly times for microbiologists too - faced with a deluge of bacterial genome sequences, available via NCBI and from in-house sequencing projects.
+Likewise, bacterialBercow brings order to the different divisions of the bacterial genomes (chromosome, plasmid, chromid); these are unruly times for microbiologists too – faced with a deluge of bacterial genome sequences, available via NCBI and from in-house sequencing projects.

 * **How do the methods of bacterialBercow differ from previously published methods for retrieving and curating NCBI plasmids?**
 I previously published a similar method for plasmid curation ([Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)), but compared with bacterialBercow, the methods in the paper differ in several key ways: